Students’ Legal Battle to End at the Ohio Statehouse

 In this year’s fictitious case, Pat Justice v.
 CAT News et al., students will consider the defamation of a public official by a news station.
 Gov. Pat Justice speaks at a school assembly.
 Afterward, he meets with the school principal and an argument ensues.
 Gov. Justice leaves abruptly, and the principal is found dead from a brain aneurysm.
 A student who overheard the argument reports to a local news outlet that Gov. Justice killed the principal.
 While the student’s account is quickly disproven, the story goes viral.
 The governor loses a bid for re-election and files civil suit against the news station, alleging defamation.

-Each Ohio Mock Trial team consists of five to 11 students who assume the roles of witnesses and attorneys to present both sides of an original case based on a constitutional issue.
+Each team consists of five to 11 students who assume the roles of witnesses and attorneys to present both sides of an original case based on a constitutional issue.
 Each team will compete in two trials against opposing teams.

-Teams that advance from the districts will compete in the regionals on Feb.
-10. Regional winners will compete in the state competition on March 9-11 in Columbus.
-The 2017 State Champion will represent Ohio at the National High School Mock Trial Championship in Hartford, Connecticut, on May 11-13.
+The 2017 State Champion will represent Ohio at the National High School Mock Trial Championship in Hartford, Connecticut May 11-13.